Flux99/OTP-and-Confirmation-Sms-Using-Twilio/README.md

-# Simple OTP and Confirmation Sms of Order Service Using Twilio API
+# Simple OTP and Confirmation Sms Service

+## Service is Created Using Twilio API

 ## How to run the app